 Guidelines for management of ATDH have been published by the American Thoracic Society (ATS), the British Thoracic Society (BTS) and the Task Force of the European Respiratory Society, the WHO and the International Union against Tuberculosis and Lung Disease[81-83].
 No universally accepted consensus on management is available.
 All confounding factors like superimposed acute viral hepatitis and recidivism towards alcohol should be looked into.
 Usually asymptomatic transaminase elevations resolve spontaneously.
 When the initial ATT regimen has been interrupted due to hepatotoxicity, it is reasonable to maintain at least 3 non hepatotoxic drugs if possible.
 These generally include ethambutol, a fluroquinolone and an amino glycoside.

 After TB treatment has been stopped because of hepatotoxicity, both the BTS and ATS advice restarting the antituberculosis drugs one at a time.
 The Task Force advises restarting all the drugs simultaneously; after a second episode of hepatotoxicity the drugs need to be reintroduced consecutively.
 These recommendations are in general and not specific to group of patient with underlying cirrhosis.
 It is more prudent to start one drug at a time after the serum bilirubin and AST/ALT level has returned to near the baseline.
 After bilirubin and AST/ALT returns to the baseline rifampicin may be restarted first at a reduced dose of 150 mg/days and increased every 3 d with simultaneous LFT monitoring to the full dose.
 After successful reintroduction of one hepatotoxic drug the second agent isoniazid may be restarted at reduced dose of 50 mg/d and increased slowly every 3-4 d like rifampicin.
 Rifampicin is generally restarted first because it is thought to be less likely to cause hepatotoxicity than isoniazid.
 There is no data on reintroduction of pyrazinamide after development of hepatotoxicity episode.
 The rationale for reintroduction is that majority of hepatotoxicity episodes are hepatic adaptation and it is likely that rechallenge in a gradual manner may be easily tolerated without any evidence of hepatotoxicity.
 If any single drug is implicated as the cause it is permanently eliminated from the regimen.
-If a second episode of hepatotoxicity occurs after full institution of ATT, all hepatotoxic drugs should be stopped and an extended duration ATT with no potentially hepatotoxic drugs should be provided.
-(Figure 2)
+If a second episode of hepatotoxicity occurs after full institution of ATT, all hepatotoxic drugs should be stopped and an extended duration ATT with no potentially hepatotoxic drugs should be provided (Figure 2).

 Liver transplantation